6 reasons why web accessibility is good for business

 The math is actually simple: Increased traffic (due to better placement in search results) + lower bounce rate (due to improved user-friendliness) = increased conversion (and potential profit).

 As a rule, traffic to your site is good and more traffic is even better.
 However, if your site is not user-friendly, visitors will likely leave it again without achieving what they are after, which results in a high bounce rate.
 We do not want that.
-Working with web accessibility offers both improved SEO and increased user-friendliness, which will ensure more traffic and lower bounce rate.
+Working with web accessibility offers both improved SEO and increased user-friendliness, which will ensure more traffic and a lower bounce rate.
 This will, ultimately, lead to an increased conversion rate.

 5. Structured and future-proof code